mnemnion/ergodox/readme.md

     + Single-press left alt sends escape
 - (Currently) left layer key is a deadkey while I get out of the habit of pressing y with my left finger
-- "' and \\| have switched places since I type the former a great deal more than the latter and this puts them in the same place as on a normal keyboard.
-It's the one baffling decision that ergodox EZ default makes imho